YounGoat/idata/docs/tld.md

     ATTENTION: Some domains are __NOT__ made up of __latin-1__ characters (e.g. `.组织机构`).

 *   ENUM *type*
-    A singal word or hyphen-connected in lower-case, representing the domain's type.
+    A singal word or hyphen-connected in lower-case, representing the domain's type.
     Which may be one of the following:
     *   __country-code__
     *   __generic__